laverca/laverca/README.md

     11. The format of the digital signature is base64-encoding and PKCS#7 or PKCS#1 with the users certificate.
          (FiComResponse)

+## Dynamic setting of TLS keys and trusts

+  Setting client key+cert on connection, and server certificate trust list

+    // Prepare SSLSocketFactory

+    SSLSocketFactory ssf = ...

+Supply a customer SSLSocketFactory that has a client TLS key configured to it for outbound calls.

+    // Prepare EtsiClient

+    EtsiClient ec = new EtsiClient(...);
+    ec.setSSLSocketFactory( ssf );

+    // Now call MSS services

+    // Application must set the expected server certs list every time
+    // just prior to service call.
+    LavercaSSLTrustManager.getInstance().setExpectedServerCerts( certDerList );
+    // ... actual service call ...

+The certificate trust list contains a collection of possible certificates that the MSS server may have.
+If no call on the setter function is done, or a null is set there, the client code will accept all server certificates.
+The certificate trust list data is delivered via ThreadLocal storage.

 ## Copyright and License

 See the [LICENSE](https://github.com/laverca/laverca/blob/master/LICENSE) file